 Transforming Airline CX: From Disruption to Reliability

 In the end, returning to the airline industry, the Conectys client example shows that genuine transformation is possible when CX is well-modernised to handle disruption and surges.
+The gains are significant:

 35% increase in passenger satisfaction.